webqit/webflo/site/docs/concepts/realtime.md

 ---

 ::: tip
-While not explicitly mentioned, external Webflo servers are just as accessible and interactive as the local server.
-A server-to-server interaction, for example, is just a matter of `await LiveResponse.from(await fetch('https://api.example.com/data'))`.
+While not explicitly mentioned, external Webflo servers – like Webflo-based API backends – are just as accessible and interactive as the local Webflo instance.
+A server-to-server request, for example, supports the same live interaction as a normal client-server request.
+It is just a matter of `await LiveResponse.from(await fetch('https://api.example.com/data'))`.
 :::

 ## Entering Background Mode

 A handler **enters background mode** when it responds to a request interactively as any of the below scenarios.
-Webflo automatically upgrades the connection to a realtime connection — initiating the _handshake sequence_ with the client and keeping the communication open until _termination_ is triggered — as in [the Realtime Lifecycle](#appendix-a-–-the-realtime-lifecycle).
+Webflo automatically upgrades the connection to a realtime connection — initiating the _handshake sequence_ with the client and keeping the communication open until _termination_ is triggered — as detailed in [the Realtime Lifecycle](#appendix-a-–-the-realtime-lifecycle).

 ### _Handler sends a message at any point in its lifecycle_